Thailand's reluctant general grasps political nettle

 The military has mounted 18 successful or attempted coups since Thailand became a constitutional monarchy in 1932 but the irascible general, known for his testy exchanges with the media, has made clear since he became army chief in October 2010 that he would be extremely reluctant to follow suit.

 He is close to the palace, the heart of Thailand's establishment.
-He also belongs to a powerful clique that includes former defense officials and retired officers who despise Thaksin.
+He also belongs to a powerful clique that includes former defence officials and retired officers who despise Thaksin.

 But army officers say Prayuth is loath to see a repeat of a September 2006 coup that he helped execute as a deputy regional commander, which plunged the country into years of turmoil and, in the end, failed to end Thaksin's influence.